uvalib/thetaper/_posts/2023-02-23-abandonware-after-dark-how-fair-use-powers-media-studies.md

 And yet, this project is only possible thanks to the robust protections of fair use.
 At every step in the process, we are pulling copyrighted material off the internet and into the classroom for analysis, exploration, and critique.

 The social study of software pushes on the conventional boundaries of fair use.
-Due to the nature of running code, we could not take a “portion” of After Dark without the whole thing breaking down.
+Due to the nature of running code, we could not take a “portion” of *After Dark* without the whole thing breaking down.
 Nor would a screenshot or video recording be an adequate substitute for the interactive program.

 Further complicating the situation, software programs are inextricably linked to their environments.
 We cannot run _After Dark_ version 2.0 without also running the Apple Macintosh System Software 7.5.3 Revision 2.
-And since we don’t have access to old Macintosh computers in the classroom, we run *After Dark* in [web-based Mac emulator on the Internet Archive](http://blog.archive.org/2017/04/16/early-macintosh-emulation-comes-to-the-archive/).
+And since we don’t have access to old Macintosh computers in the classroom, we run *After Dark* in a [web-based Mac emulator on the Internet Archive](http://blog.archive.org/2017/04/16/early-macintosh-emulation-comes-to-the-archive/).
 It’s copyrighted software (and turtles) all the way down.

 ![Screenshot of After Dark preferences pane]({{site.baseurl}}/images/04-After-Dark-Screenshot-2023-02-22.png)